-Abstract: This document defines the standards development process that guides and controls the work of the IEEEguidelines for conducting Last Call, assuring interoperability and establishing levels of formal approval.
-PWG Process original, and sound file naming and document versioning guidelines defined.
-This is a process defining document, not
+Abstract: This document defines the standards development process that guides and controls the work of the Printer Working Group, an organization developing open standards for the Print, Imaging, MFP and related Services industries.
+This document organizes the flow of standards creation from Brainstorming, Requirements gathering and Charter definition through Working Drafts, Candidate Standards and Standards.
+Herein are the guidelines for conducting Last Call, assuring interoperability and establishing levels of formal approval.
+PWG Process v2.0 builds on the original PWG Process document but has been rewritten for greater clarity.
+Sections relating to Intellectual Property and Confidentiality are unaltered but the overall process has been streamlined, compared to the original, and sound file naming and document versioning guidelines defined.
+This is a process defining document, not an industry standard.